zet23t/td2play/README.md

 the TinyScreen+ which is a much more potent processor with more RAM and processing power.

+## Project state

 This project is still in a very early stage!
+I'm new to C++ and I make lots of mistakes.
+Implementations change and there's right now only one branch (master) - which happens to be unstable.
+Once the core functionality has reached a certain level, I intend to work on a develop branch and keeping the master branch stable.
+Right now this doesn't make sense.

 ## Project structure